HectorCastelli/insurance-middleware-api/DevLog.md

 I want to update the Readme file and add a list of my commands, I also want to point users towards the Swagger file.

 ## Session 4 - Documentation

+## Session 5 - Feedback

+This is the feedback received from the reviewer:

+- Replace usages of pop() and with find()
+- Replace usage of filter with find() (where applicable)
+- Address in-code TO-DOs
+- Refactor integration tests to be leverage mocks on the 3rd party APIs (to be network independent).
+- Setup git commit hooks to force linting and testing.
+- Avoid code rewrite with the creation of extra modules (Services)